ourskyai/oursky-examples/cpp-lowlevelsdk/README.md

 ### Setup

-When connecting to the low level sdk it is recommended to trust the observable space root certificate.
+When connecting to the low level SDK it is recommended to trust the Observable Space root certificate.

 This can be done by running the following command: